-So why do people do it?
-"Ego and connection come to mind," says Spitz.
-"I think we all want to engage and connect but the effort to meet and date are often disappointing.
+Spritz has some theories about why people engage in breadcrumbing behaviours.
+"Ego and connection come to mind," she says.
+"We all want to engage and connect but the effort to meet and date are often disappointing.
 By breadcrumbing we know that we are found attractive and can flirt but without any real cost or emotion."

 So, if breadcrumbing behaviour is easier to slip into than we realise, is it always a bad thing?
 While Spitz acknowledges that longing for connection is part of human nature, she confirms breadcrumbing isn't a positive.
 "It offers nothing but a quick hit, it’s not a meaningful way to interact," she says.

-And, more seriously, what emotional implications can it have?
+And, more seriously, there are some emotional implications to consider.
 "Breadcrumbing hurts, you may feel connected to someone and then they disappear and reappear," Spitz adds.
 "It can make some people feel abandoned, rejected and not good enough."

 Dating without wanting any commitment is of course okay, as long as all parties are aware of that.
 "I always suggest being polite but honest," says Cooke.
 "Even if it might be difficult to hear, it is far better for people to know where they stand with us, rather than keep them guessing.”

-If you're a breadcrumber, Spitz advises, "I would say try and understand what you are looking for and what you gain by doing it and ask yourself if this is really what you want and why?"
+If you're a breadcrumber, Spitz advises to try and understand what you are looking for and what you gain by doing it and ask yourself if this is really what you want and why?

-She even suggests talking to someone about it.
+She also suggests talking to someone about it.
 "I think a good therapist would help explore these questions.
 I think ultimately breadcrumbing is damaging for both the breadcrumber and the breadcrumbed."

 With this in mind, exchanging flirty messages may not be worth the potential pain ahead.